I don’t know about you, but I’m sick and tired of reading those low-quality articles about beard growth supplements.

 An easy (uneducated) pick would be a beard vitamin such as the Beardilizer or Vitabeard, merely because these are sold as “vitamins for beard growth”.

 In reality, those are just expensive low-quality multivitamins with nothing special to offer when compared to ordinary grocery store multivitamins

 (except that they have the “beard” in the title and they’re 3x more expensive).

 For the same price as those two, you can get the highest quality multivitamin supplement on the market.
 And that’s why Beard Resource recommends Thorne Research 2 per Day Multi instead of over-priced low-quality multis (Beardilizer or Vitabeard).

 Sorghum (Sorghum Bicolor) is an ancient gluten-free grain mostly grown in Africa.
 Not much research exists about its effects, but one interesting study showed that sorghum extract was able to increase the levels of an enzyme 5-a reductase by 54%17.

 Why is this great for beard growth?

-Well, 5-a reductase is the enzyme that converts testosterone (beard growing hormone) into DHT (a more potent beard growing hormone).
+Well, 5-a reductase is the enzyme that converts testosterone (beard-growing hormone) into DHT (a more potent beard boosting hormone).

 It’s – after protein powders – the most popular supplement for promoting lean mass and strength gains, and there is an impressive library of evidence supporting its use.